Sara Taylor, CEO

-Sara is the Housing Team Leader.
-She has worked in Law Centres since she was a trainee and has practised as a housing solicitor for 12 years.
+Sara has worked in Law Centres since she was a trainee and has practised as a housing solicitor for 12 years.

 Sara’s practice covers all areas of possession and homelessness.
 She also regularly gives training to third sector organisations.
 She is a very experienced advocate and appears as the duty solicitor at Wandsworth County Court.
 Sara has a particular specialism in human rights and public law defences and in representing clients with mental health problems.